 Mobile technology was designed for an “always on” user.
 With infinite options, it’s hard to create space for ourselves, and even more difficult to ask others for their undivided attention.

-According to Sherry Turkle, author of Reclaiming Conversation: The Power of Talk in a Digital Age, face to face conversation is where we develop the capacity for empathy, self-reflection, and a secure sense of self.
+According to Sherry Turkle, author of Reclaiming Conversation: The Power of Talk in a Digital Age, “face to face conversation is where we develop the capacity for empathy, self-reflection, and a secure sense of self.”
 Always on, we’re connected, but not invested in others.
-It’s no wonder frequent use of social media leads to feelings of depression and social anxiety.

 Socialight is a phone activated table lamp.
-Once a phone is placed on the platform, a magnetometer detects the device’s electromagnetic field and turns on the light.
+Once a phone is placed on the platform, a series of sensors work in unison to detect the device’s presence and turn on the light.

 When we're on our devices, we lose precious time with our kids, romantic partners and colleagues.
 Socialight provides a pleasant ambiance for eating while forcing users to distance themselves from their phones.

 Socialight is inspired by phone tower, a game played by restaurant goers where phones are stacked on top of each other and the first person to grab their device has to pay for the meal.
 Similar to phone tower, Socialight’s consequence for removing your phone is darkness, further emphasizing the taboo.